M4Human: A Large-Scale Multimodal mmWave Radar Benchmark for Human Mesh Reconstruction: Introduction

 \section{Introduction}

 Perceiving 3D human motion is essential for human-centric Physical AI systems to understand users' behavior and respond to their needs.
 A key enabler is markerless 3D human pose and shape regression, a core human sensing task that supports many applications such as human-robot interaction, rehabilitation, healthcare monitoring, surveillance, and VR/AR~\cite{stenum2021applications,avogaro2023markerless}.
 Classic human pose estimation (HPE) represents the human body as a graph of keypoints and infers their 3D locations~\cite{zheng2023deep}.
-Moving beyond sparse landmarks, human mesh reconstruction (HMR) estimates both pose and shape of the human body as a dense surface mesh that can be used to model human-environment contact, enabling advanced applications such as VR fitness gaming, virtual try-on, avatar creation, and computer-assisted coaching~\cite{liu2024deep,tian2023recovering}.
+Moving beyond sparse landmarks, human mesh reconstruction (HMR) estimates both pose and shape of the human body as a dense surface mesh that can be used to model human-environment contact, enabling classical applications such as VR fitness gaming, virtual try-on, avatar creation, and computer-assisted coaching~\cite{liu2024deep,tian2023recovering}.
+The rapid rise of embodied AI and robotics~\cite{harlow2024new,gu2025humanoid} further make accurate HMR indispensable for safer human-robot interaction~\cite{drolet2023learning}, more reliable motion retargeting~\cite{ye2024skinned,he2024learning}, and imitation~\cite{fu2024humanplus,tang2024humanmimic}.
 However, current HMR systems are predominantly built on Line-of-Sight (LoS) camera (e.g., RGB and depth) and trained on large-scale video datasets (e.g., Human3.6M~\cite{ionescu2013human3}, 3DPW~\cite{von2018recovering}).
 This raise two practical issues: (i) visual data exposes personal appearance, often inaccessible for privacy-sensitive scenarios, such as children and elderly care, and public sharing is frequently restricted~\cite{morgan2023multimodal}; (ii) LoS cameras are usually vulnerable to adverse illumination like low-lighting and strong sunlight, and susceptible to occlusion, such as thick clothing or smoke~\cite{chen2022mmbody, ding2025thermohands}.